Flag of England 13cen-mod.

 Shatavisaka * Sadachbia * Shata-takara

-BPL commentary: For Shata-taraka natives, the disposition of Professor Rahu considerably affects the outcome.
+For Shata-taraka gentlemen, the disposition of mesmerizing, hypnotic, shadowy, exciting, passionate, ambitious, opportunistic, privilege-seeking Professor Rahu may considerably affect the outcome.

-Exotics, ethnic mixers, opportunists, charlatans, mesmerizers, shape-shifters, masters of smoke and oils, and fascinating, ambitious persons may be especially influential.
+Exotics, ethnic mixers, opportunists, fascinators, mesmerizers, privilege-seekers, impostors, rogues, agents of passion and desire, self-proclaimers, self-promoters, charlatans, masters of smoke and oils, and entrancingly ambitious persons may be especially influential.

 "A quiet and unassuming person,